-William B. Deming – Was a real estate dealer and speculator of Bentonville, was born in Harrison County, Ohio, September 21 1849, son of Lot and Frances E. (Urkuhart) Deming, and grandson of GeorgeDeming, who was a native of Weatherstield, Conn., and at an early date moved to Harrison County.Ohio.
+William B. Deming was a real estate dealer and speculator of Bentonville.
+He was born in Harrison County, Ohio, September 21 1849, son of Lot and Frances E. (Urkuhart) Deming, and grandson of George Deming, who was a native of Weatherstield, Connecticut, and at an early date moved to Harrison County.Ohio.
 Lot Deming was born in Harrison County.
-Ohio, in 1823, and soon after his marriage moved toTuscarawas County, Ohio, where he followed school-teaching for many years, and afterward devoted his time to farming.
-In the spring of 1870 he moved to Dickinson County, Kas., and in October.
+Ohio, in 1823, and soon after his marriage moved to Tuscarawas County, Ohio, where he followed school-teaching for many years, and afterward devoted his time to farming.
+In the spring of 1870 he moved to Dickinson County, Kansas, and in October.
 1883, removed to Bentonville, where he now resides.
-His wife, Frances E. (Crkuhart) Deming, was born in Harrison County, Ohio, in 1828, and is of Scotch descent.
+His wife, Frances E. (Urkuhart) Deming, was born in Harrison County, Ohio, in 1828, and is of Scotch descent.
 Her grandmother lived to be one hundred years old.
-Mrs. Deming is now sixty years old and has not a gray hair in her head.
-She is the mother of the following named children: James W., William B., Newton A., Johnston G.(deceased).
-M. Edwin, George and Anna (twins) and Mollie.
-William B. was educated in the public schools of his native State and county.
-He remained at home until twenty years of age and worked on the farm.
-In 1869 he went to Dickinson County, Kan., and settled on a government tract of eighty acres, where he followed farming.
-In 1875 he married Miss Jennie Hart, who was a native of Stark County, Ill., born 1847, and who became the mother of two children: Earl and Daisy.
-Mr. Deming followed farming in Kansas until 1883, when he moved to Bentonville, Ark., and bought 152 acres of land adjoining the town.
-By December of the same year he had laid off 120 lots, known as Deming's Addition.
-He made a second addition of lots in April, 1887, known as Deming's Second Addition.
-In July, 1888, he donated two acres for the erection of a school building, which illustrates his benevolent spirit and enterprise.
-He had been dealing in real estate outside of his own land.
-September, 1887, the Arkansas Tobacco Company was organized in Bentonville, and Mr. Deming is a stockholder and president of the company.
-He is a thorough advocate of temperance and sobriety. and while a resident of Kansas took an active part in prohibition and local politics.
-He is rather independent in his political views, but inclines somewhat to Republican principles.
-Mr. Deming has a fine residence, and is one of the substantial citizens of the county.
-He was a member of the K. P., and a charter member in Bentonville.
-He was a regular attendant at the Christian Church, of which his wife is a member.
-Mr. Deming died on December 20, 1926 and is buried in Park Ridge, Illinois.
+Mrs. Deming is now [at the time of this writing] sixty years old and has not a gray hair in her head.
+She is the mother of the following named children: James W., William B., Newton A., Johnston G.(deceased), M. Edwin, George and Anna (twins) and Mollie.